Park Activities

 Paddle Boarding

-Sweitzer Lake offers the perfect paddle boarding opportunity!
+Sweitzer Lake offers the perfect paddle-boarding opportunity!
 Get on the water to enjoy stunning views and a full-body workout.
-Be sure to have one life jacket on board per person, as well as a sound-producing device (like a whistle).
+Be sure to have a life jacket as well as a sound-producing device (like a whistle).

 Picnicking

-Having a nice picnic is Sweitzer Lake’s primary visitor activity.
-Sweitzer Lake offers many sites with shelter, a fire ring and a nice view of the lake.
+Picnicking is Sweitzer Lake’s primary visitor activity, with 32 picnic sites, including some shelters.
+Picnic sites offer a fire ring and a nice view of the lake.

 Sailboarding